Inter-task project BECCUS phase 2

 Management of Biogenic CO2: BECCUS (Phase 2)

-This project, which comprises eight working packages, aims 1) to facilitate cross-Task, cross-TCP and cross-sector learning on bio-CCUS, 2) to shed light on (bio)energy system integration of bio-CCUS and 3) to address CO2 mitigation potential of bio-CCUS.
-It will allow for a more systemic consideration of how to take different BECCUS applications to deployment, thereby building upon, but going beyond, Phase 1.
-Collaboration is forseen with various IEA TCPs (IETS, GHG, ETSAP).
+This project aims to 1) facilitate cross-sector learning on bio-CCUS, 2) shed light on (bio)energy system integration and deployment of bio-CCUS and 3) address CO2 mitigation potential of bio-CCUS.
+It will allow for a more systemic consideration of how to take different bio-CCUS or BECCUS applications to deployment.

 Participating Tasks